gvergnaud/ts-pattern/README.md

 The first argument is the **pattern**: the **shape of value** you expect for this branch.

-The second argument is the handler function: the **branch** that will be called if the data matches the given pattern.
+The second argument is the **handler function**: the code **branch** that will be called if the data matches the pattern.

-The **type** of the data structure is **narrowed down** to what is permitted by the pattern.
+The handler function takes the input value as first parameter with its type **narrowed down** to what the pattern matches.

 ### select(name?)